Waragul (Dingoes) / wild dogs

 The ACT Pest Animal Management Strategy and Namadgi National Park Plan of Management guide the management of pest animals.
 Control programs are in place in the ACT to limit impacts on livestock in rural properties.

 The impacts of Waragul attacks on livestock greatly affect graziers.
-Graziers can feel stress and anxiety due to their close bond with their animals, which can harm their mental health, and they have to spend more money protecting their land.
-This takes away resources from other important farming tasks, adding to their stress.
+Graziers can feel stress and anxiety because of their close bond with their animals.
+The loss of these animals can harm their mental health.
+It also means they must spend more money protecting their land.
+This takes away resources from other farming tasks, adding to their stress.

 Losing animals reduces their income because each animal represents money they invested.
 This leads to lost earnings from breeding or selling those animals in the future.

-Due to this, Waragul are controlled in conservation areas near rural properties.
+Due to this, the ACT Government controls Waragul in conservation areas near rural properties.
 In the core area of Namadgi National Park, conservation of Waragul is the priority and no control occurs.

-ACT is a signatory to three cooperative Wild Dog Management plans with neighbouring stakeholders in NSW.
+ACT is a part of 3 cooperative Wild Dog Management plans with neighbouring stakeholders in NSW.

 Control methods and effectiveness vary across NSW and ACT.
-Current control methods used include:
+Control methods used include:

 - leghold traps